 PowerShell courses can help you learn scripting basics, automation techniques, and system administration tasks.
 You can build skills in managing Windows environments, creating custom scripts, and troubleshooting system issues.
 Many courses introduce tools like the PowerShell Integrated Scripting Environment (ISE) and Visual Studio Code, which enhance your ability to write and test scripts efficiently.

-Skills you'll gain: Windows PowerShell, Active Directory, Scripting, IT Automation, Network Monitoring, Scripting Languages, Microsoft Windows, Windows Servers, User Accounts, Event Monitoring, Command-Line Interface, Network Administration, Remote Access Systems, User Interface (UI), Server Administration, HTML and CSS, Data Import/Export, Software Documentation, Authentications
+Skills you'll gain: Windows PowerShell, Active Directory, Scripting, Test Script Development, IT Automation, Network Monitoring, Microsoft Windows, Windows Servers, Scripting Languages, User Accounts, Microsoft Servers, Event Monitoring, Command-Line Interface, Network Administration, Remote Access Systems, User Interface (UI), Server Administration, Hypertext Markup Language (HTML), Data Import/Export, Authentications

 Beginner · Specialization · 1 - 4 Weeks